 - Wasserstrom, Richard, 1976, “Racism, Sexism, and Preferential Treatment: An Approach to the Topics,” UCLA Law Review, 24 (February): 581–622.

-- Wolf-Devine, Celia, 1997.
-Diversity and Community in the Academy: Affirmative Action in Faculty Appointments.
-Lanham, Maryland: Rowman & Littlefield.
+- –––, 1997, Diversity and Community in the Academy: Affirmative Action in Faculty Appointments, Lanham, Maryland: Rowman & Littlefield.

 - United States Commission on Civil Rights

-- American Association for Affirmative Action, a national not-for-profit association of professionals working in the areas of affirmative action, equal opportunity, and diversity.
+- American Association for Access, Equity and Diversity, a national not-for-profit association of professionals working in the areas of affirmative action, equal opportunity, and diversity.
+Formerly called American Association for Affirmative Action

 - Center for Individual Rights, a conservative public interest law firm, founded by Michael McDonald and Michael Greve.